speechdnn/keyword_spotting/README.md

 # keyword_spotting
 keyword spotting for speech

-the key word is 'dog',and the time of the wav file is about 1 second.
+the key word is 'dog',and the time length of the wav file is about 1 second.

 Noise are other words, and all the words wav files could be find in